SCUT-DLVCLab/OCR-Reasoning/README.md

 ![examples](assets/examples.jpg)

 # 📜 License
 OCR-Reasoning is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The original data of the dataset is sourced from publicly available channels such as the internet or open datasets, and its copyright belongs to the original providers.
+The curated and annotated dataset reported in this case is solely intended for non-commercial purposes.

 # ✒️Citation